f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 volumetric DDoS protection and anycast availability from the Distributed Cloud global network, there are some use cases where it can be beneficial.
 One such example is when clients and protected resources are both local to each other without having to traverse the Internet.

 With either toplogy, two encrypted tunnels are automatically created between the CE and the two closest REs.
-These redundant tunnels provide high availability in the unlikely event of an outage at a specific RE within the Distributed Cloud global network.
+At a minimum these redundant tunnels provide control-plane communication the CE.
+Through the Distributed Cloud Console or via API your configuraton commands traverse these tunnels.

 In the event of an Internet outage at a CE site, local survivability will continue to provide data plane services locally for a period of time.
 During this time, control plane services are suspended and will resume upon Internet connection reestablishment.

-While a single CE may be adequate for non-production environments, a high-availability cluster of at least 3 CE's is highly recommended for production.
+While a single CE node may be adequate for non-production environments, a high-availability cluster of at least 3 CE's is highly recommended for production.

-This lab has auto deployed an AWS site with a Customer Edge node for you.
+This lab has auto deployed an AWS site with a CE node for you.
 You may walk through this process using the F5 Distributed Cloud Simulator if you wish.

 https://simulator.f5.com/s/cloud2cloud_via_sites_brownfield/nav/aws/005/0